-Figure 10.25 Java-like pseudocode for the B+-tree delete algorithm.
+Figure 10.25 C++-like pseudocode for the B+-tree delete algorithm.

-neighboring sibling, if possible.
+for doing so is to use the B+-tree variant known as the B-tree.
+The B-tree is identical to the B+-tree, except for the rules used to split and merge nodes.
+Instead of splitting a node in half when it overflows, the B-tree gives some records to its neighboring sibling, if possible.
 If the sibling is also full, then these two nodes split into three.
 Similarly, when a node underflows, it is combined with its two siblings, and the total reduced to two nodes.
 Thus, the nodes are always at least two thirds full.2